AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

   specified (either directly or by means of ``-files`` option), process the closure of units rooted at `main_unit`.
 Otherwise this option has no effect. ``main_unit`` should be the name of a source file that contains the main unit of closure.
-Note that this option is currently ignored (it is equivalent to ``-U``) and will be implemented in a future version.

   .. index:: --no-subprojects